 How Rates Move:

-G-Backed Securities (MBS) which are traded in real time, all day in the bond market.
+and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.
 Tracking these securities real-time is critical.
 For more information about the rate market, contact me directly.
 I’m among few mortgage professionals who have access to live trading screens during market hours.

 Rates Currently Trending: